 Note that it’s entirely possible to plane older reclaimed lumber to create a smooth surface, but that will eliminate the patina that’s taken countless years to develop.
 If it’s more important to match a species rather than a surface texture, where the lumber was previously used isn’t as important.

 Another important factor when deciding which reclaimed wood for a project relates directly to where the wood will be used.
-In areas where humidity levels are high, warping can occur with some woods.
+In areas where humidity levels are high, such as in bathrooms, warping can occur with some woods.
 The wood selected for use in humid areas may have to deal with constant changes in humidity.
 Ask a reclaimed wood professional for advice when humidity levels will create issues.

 Extremely dry conditions can also create problems.
 Wood that’s always been in a relatively damp environment may shrink and crack when used in an arid region.
 If you intend to use any wood in a very dry area, it always pays to ensure the wood is able to deal with hot, dry conditions.

 Barn wood used to cover a wall isn’t subject to wear.
 It will probably look much the same years after the installation is completed.
 However, reclaimed wood that’s used for a floor must be able to take a good deal of abuse without showing wear.